morgangraphics/ansible-role-nvm/README.md

 # Ansible Role: NVM

-Installs NVM & Node.js on Debian/Ubuntu and RHEL/CentOS systems
+Installs NVM & Node.js on Debian/Ubuntu, RHEL/CentOS systems, and others *nix systems

 Ansible weirdness with SSH and (non)interactive shells makes working with NVM and Ansible a bit problematic.
 This [stack overflow](https://stackoverflow.com/questions/22256884/not-possible-to-source-bashrc-with-ansible) post explains some of the things other people have done to get around this particular issue.